Home Staging

 “I can see my family living there, with some major renovations.”

-Home Staging Experiment with a Staged House
+Home Staging Experiment with an Optimized House

 The last version of the house to be seen was a professional staged residence.
 This time, all the décor was expertly planned and the look, feel and flow were optimized to provide a pleasing contemporary layout ideal for a young family buyer demographic.
 This residence received the highest ratings, by far, and had the majority of potential buyers interested in making offers on the home.
 Here are some of the comments on the same house, which had disappointed buyers in the past 2 décor versions: